 Although we believe that the net proceeds of this offering will be sufficient to allow us to consummate a business combination, because we have not yet identified any prospective target business, the capital requirements for any particular transaction remain to be determined.
 If the net proceeds of this offering prove to be insufficient, either because of the size of the business combination, the depletion of the available net proceeds in search of a target business, or the obligation to convert into cash a significant number of shares of common stock, we will be required to seek additional financing.
 Such financing may not be available on acceptable terms, if at all.
-To the extent that additional financing proves to be unavailable when needed to consummate a particular business combination, we would be compelled to either restructure the transaction or abandon that particular business combination and seek an alternative target business candidate.
-In addition, if we consummate a business combination, we may require additional financing to fund the operations or growth of the target business.
+To the extent that additional financing proves to be unavailable when needed to consummate a particular business combination, we would be compelled to either restructure the transaction or abandon that particular business combination, we may require additional financing to fund the operations or growth of the target business.
 The failure to secure additional financing could have a material adverse effect on the continued development or growth of the target business.
 None of our officers, directors or stockholders is required to provide any financing to us in connection with or after our initial business combination.